We are a group of extradition lawyers in Panama with 15 years of experience in these matters. We know the extradition law and the process.

-There have been cases of citizens of India who have been detained in different countries requested by different governments for extradition, and drug conventions or treaties are used, even in the files the phrase drug trafficking conspiracy is mentioned.
+There have been cases of Indian citizens being detained in different countries and whose extradition has been requested by various governments, and drug conventions or treaties are used; even the phrase «drug trafficking conspiracy» is mentioned in the files.

-Drug conspiracy is one point, on the other hand when charges are imposed as an importer.
-When really the citizens who are in India are exporters and the difference between the two is great, for it to be extradition it has to be a crime both in the requesting country and in the country where it was captured, however in most Latin American countries including Panama an exporter is not considered a crime.
+Drug conspiracy is one thing; on the other hand, when charges are imposed as an importer, When the citizens in India are truly exporters, and the difference between the two is significant, there must be a crime both in the requesting country and in the country where it was captured for it to be extradited; however, in most Latin American countries, including Panama, being an exporter is not considered a crime.

-Counterfeit drugs are made in makeshift laboratories and are not regulated by the FDA or the health ministry of different countries, they do not meet quality standards.
+Counterfeit drugs are made in makeshift laboratories, are not regulated by the FDA or the health ministries of different countries, and do not meet quality standards.

-While it is true, counterfeit drugs must be vigorously controlled and it must be a matter of the State and the governments of all States exert pressure.
+While this is correct, counterfeit drugs must be vigorously controlled, and this must be a state issue on which all governments must exert pressure.
 Some methods that are currently being used to capture exporters from these Asian countries for my concept will not solve a more serious global problem.
-Reason grabbing 4 or 5 exporters of this type of fake medicine and subjecting them to an extradition process will not solve this serious problem.
+Reasonably, grabbing four or five exporters of this type of fake medicine and subjecting them to an extradition process will not solve this serious problem.
 Because the companies that are dedicated to this are many, and this pandemic will not be solved with this.

 Extradition requests must contain all the requirements both in substance and form in order to guarantee a fair process.

-If there is a detainee that I have seen suffering in my country, it is those detained for extradition cases, I even learned about the case of a German who died in prison before the end of his extradition process.
+If there is a detainee that I have seen suffer in my country, it is those detained for extradition cases.
+I even learned about the case of a German who died in prison before the end of his extradition process.

-If you have a family member detained in Panama and requested for extradition, you can contact us, we will gladly study your case and prepare a plan for handling the case.
+If you have a family member detained in Panama and requested extradition, you can contact us.
+We will gladly study your case and prepare a plan for handling the case.